-Blackbaud is requiring customers to upgrade to versions of their products that support TLS 1.1 or higher by February 28th, 2021.
-After that date, Blackbaud will block any calls made using that protocol and organizations still using a version which relies on TLS 1.0 will experience failures with critical functions like payment processing.
+Blackbaud is requiring customers to upgrade to versions of their products that support TLS 1.2 by May 1, 2021.
+After that date, Blackbaud will block any calls made using that protocol and organizations still using a version which relies on TLS 1.1 will experience failures with critical functions like payment processing.

 I have a hosted or cloud Blackbaud solution.
 Does this impact me?

 For customers of our cloud solutions (such as Raiser’s Edge NXT, Financial Edge NXT, Luminate CRM, eTapestry, and Altru), you are always current with the latest security requirements.
-We have or will soon automatically release TLS 1.1+ compatible versions of your solution and you don’t need to take steps to upgrade your software.
+We have or will soon automatically release TLS 1.2 compatible versions of your solution and you do not need to take steps to upgrade your software.
 The same is true if you are on hosted versions of Raiser’s Edge 7 or Financial Edge 7.
-Customers hosted on Blackbaud CRM/Blackbaud Internet Solutions where upgrade schedules are determined by customers, need to ensure that their software has been upgraded to a version that is TLS 1.1+ compatible.
+Customers hosted on Blackbaud CRM/Blackbaud Internet Solutions where upgrade schedules are determined by customers, need to ensure that their software has been upgraded to a version that is TLS 1.2 compatible.

 What will happen if we don’t upgrade?

-After Blackbaud disables TLS 1.0 on February 28th, 2021, if you haven’t made the required updates, you will no longer be able to access some or all of your Blackbaud solutions and services that rely on TLS 1.0; they will fail.
+After Blackbaud disables TLS 1.1 on May 1, 2021, if you have not made the required updates, you will no longer be able to access some or all of your Blackbaud solutions and services that rely on TLS 1.1; they will fail.
 This will impact a number of Blackbaud solutions, including access to websites.

 How will my donors and constituents be impacted?

-If you don’t upgrade to a version of your Blackbaud solution that supports TLS 1.1 prior to the February 28th, 2021 deadline, not only would you not be able to access your Blackbaud solutions, but your constituents, including donors, may not be able to access your websites and/or process donations/payments.
+If you do not upgrade to a version of your Blackbaud solution that supports TLS 1.2 prior to the May 1, 2021 deadline, not only would you not be able to access your Blackbaud solutions, but your constituents, including donors, may not be able to access your websites and/or process donations/payments.